andreacfromtheapp/elm_speakandspell/README.md

 ### Improvements

-- [x] refactor ```update``` and use helper functions
-  - [x] reuse helper functions to streamline code
-  - [x] declutter view's onClick events and use update for Msg
-  - [x] not all Msg need to be parametrized
-- [x] use a Maybe String for model.click to
-  - [x] show default message or GuessWord
-  - [x] implement a conditional to only show GuessWord if valid
 - [ ] should I use a Maybe KeyboardEvent?
 - [ ] refactor ```Msg``` and split into ```KeyPressed``` + ```KeyClicked``` types?
   - [ ] would this be too convoluted?
 Elm likes clarity over complexity